 What to Expect During Outpatient Rehab at 1st Step Behavioral Health

 At 1st Step Behavioral Health, we’ve designed our outpatient rehab to tackle any type of substance abuse issue, including alcohol and opiate addiction.
 It can also be helpful for those with co-occurring disorders or past trauma.

 During our outpatient program, we offer the same range of therapies and drug addiction treatment services as our inpatient program.
 Some of these include:

 We also place an added emphasis on life and social skills.
 This might mean discussing workplace dynamics or learning how to improve communications with friends and peers.

 The Ideal Candidates for 1st Step Outpatient Care

 While outpatient programs can stand alone, we believe they’re most effective after residential care.
 In any case, however, outpatient rehab can be a critical step on the road to independent, sober living.

 At 1st Step Behavioral Health in Pompano Beach, Florida, you can access the right resources for your journey.
-Call 866-319-6126 to take back the life you deserve today.
+Contact us here or call 866-319-6126 to take back the life you deserve today.